Those were the days.

-Fast forward to 2018 – Google’s algorithm is now super sophisticated.
+Fast forward to the present day – Google’s algorithm is now super sophisticated.
 It wants every small business owner to publish value-adding content that serves the users.

 Indeed, the habits of web users have also evolved.
 We have become smarter and look for specific, in-depth answers to our problems.
 That’s where long-form content chips in.

 Let me introduce you to this content format, why you need to create it, and the five simple steps to draft your first long-form article.